jaypowley/blog/beer/2018/10-22-the-sixth-glass.md

 ### About The Sixth Glass

-> ”Do you know what dwells in a glass?” asks Ole, in Hans Christian Andersen's The Watchman of the Tower.
+> "Do you know what dwells in a glass?" asks Ole, in Hans Christian Andersen's The Watchman of the Tower.
 Better known for stories such as The Little Mermaid, Andersen wrote this short, cautionary tale for a somewhat older audience.
 Our quadrupel ale, also meant for the mature connoisseur, is a deep and mysterious libation, dark auburn and full-bodied, its sweetness deceptive.
 As Ole describes the glasses in turn, their contents become more ominous until, in the sixth glass...

 Via [untappd][untappd-url].